openharmony/docs/en/application-dev/quick-start/module-configuration-file.md

 >
 > This tag is supported since API version 10.
 In earlier versions, the **distroFilter** tag is used.

+- **Application scenario**:

-- **Application scenario**:<br>If a project has multiple entry-type modules and the values of **deviceTypes** configured for these modules overlap, you need to use this tag to distinguish the modules.
+  If a project has multiple entry-type modules and the values of **deviceType** configured for these modules overlap, you need to use this tag to distinguish the modules.
 In the following example, both entry-type modules support the tablet type, and therefore the **distributionFilter** tag is required.

   ```json
   // Device types supported by entry1